 Annabel has experience in a range of subjects and sectors.
 Her main expertise is in ethical buying and sustainable supply chains.
 She’s worked with retail, healthcare and fashion clients on responsible sourcing of raw materials, ethical and environmental standards in manufacturing, and community impacts.
 She appreciates sound research, clear communication, and enjoys keeping abreast of the latest debate.
+She is also in charge of the PSCI Secretariat.
 Before Carnstone she spent two years working for the UK Government, in the Sustainable Development Unit at Defra, and then at DECC where she was involved in stakeholder engagement on climate change.
-Annabel is based in São Paulo, Brazil.

 On 9th July, Carnstone helped launch the Institute of Corporate Responsibility and Sustainability (ICRS) in the historic setting of the Guildhall.
 The packed event brought together over 200 people from business, academia, government and the third sector, to celebrate this landmark day in the history of our profession.
 Images from the event and more details about the ICRS can be found by visiting the article below.